rust-vmm/community/README.md

   rule is enforceable by using `#![deny(missing-docs)]` in `src/lib.rs`.
 - **Unit Tests**.
 - **Coverage**.
 We expect all crates to have coverage tests that don't allow the coverage to drop on new PRs.
+See [the coverage docs](docs/maintainers/code_coverage.md) for more details.
 - **Build Time Tests**.
 All components will eventually be tested using the same common [Buildkite pipeline](https://buildkite.com/docs/pipelines).
 This is still WIP.
 The tests include style checks and other lint checks, a